-Ambulation is not only affected by impairments limited to lower limbs - like muscle weakness, joints, and nerve problems-but also cardiorespiratory status.
-Walking on level ground, BK amputee uses 10-40% more energy than someone without; while AK amputee uses 60-100% more energy than the non-amputee.
+Ambulation is not only affected by impairments limited to lower limbs - like muscle weakness, joints, and nerve problems - but also cardiorespiratory status.
+Walking on level ground, BK amputee uses 9-20% more energy than someone without; while AK amputee uses 45-70% more energy than the non-amputee.
+Those with bilateral AK amputations use 300% more energy10.
 So by varying walking rate, the person can compensate for the impairment.
-Hence, someone with only heart problem has twice the risk of developing difficulty in walking; with arthritis, a four fold increase, but with both, 14 fold increase.
+Hence, someone with only heart problem has twice the risk of developing difficulty in walking; with arthritis, a four-fold increase, but with both, 14-fold increase.

-Cardiovascular conditions include heart failure (severe enough, may become 'cardiac cripple'), severe coronary arterial disease (unstable angina or angina with mild activity), and cor pulmonale (right heart failure secondary to a chronic lung condition).
+Cardiovascular conditions include heart failure (severe enough, may become 'cardiac cripple'), and severe coronary arterial disease (unstable angina or angina with mild activity), and cor pulmonale (right heart failure secondary to a chronic lung condition).
 Respiratory conditions like chronic obstructive airway disease, emphysema or cancer of the lungs will also limit the functional ability of such patients through effort related breathlessness.